Vic Sotto: Tito, Vic and Joey

 In 1976, the Sotto brothers Tito, Vic and Val were invited by former OK Lang co-star Joey de Leon to co-host an episode of GMA Network's late afternoon variety show Discorama hosted by Bobby Ledesma.
 Only Tito and Vic accepted de Leon's invitation.
 The newly formed trio began to do comedy newscast segments interspersed with Top 40 hit-song parodies.
 Originally, the trio's appearance was supposed to be a one-off invitation as Discorama was set to be axed but after getting good feedback from the viewers and ratings were high, the show was given a new lease on life by GMA management.
 The trio was later invited to become part of the noontime show Student Canteen as they released 12 albums based on their Discorama Tough Hits segment.

 The sitcom Iskul Bukol that gave them nationwide fame as comedians.
 Soon after, other TV and movie offers came knocking on the trio's door.

 In 1979, Tito, Vic and Joey began hosting the noontime show Eat Bulaga!, which was pitted against the more established Student Canteen.
 Not long after, Eat Bulaga! toppled Student Canteen from the ratings.
-The trio is still active on both Holy Week Dramas every Lenten Season and also on comedy variety show on Eat Bulaga!.
+The trio was still active on both Holy Week Dramas every Lenten Season and also on comedy variety show on Eat Bulaga! until their departure from the show 2023.

+TVJ–TAPE Inc. dispute

+On May 31, 2023, Tito, Vic, and Joey announced their departure from TAPE Inc., the producer of the longtime variety show Eat Bulaga!
+They cited the refusal of the company's new management to allow the show to go live as a potential reason for their departure.
+Not long after, the other hosts and mainstays known as the "Dabarkads", as well as majority of the show's production staff, resigned as well.

+In June 2023, TVJ announced their move to TV5, where they began hosting a new variety show called E.A.T. that aired on July 1 until January 6, 2024, when the show brought back the original title Eat Bulaga!.
+It also made both the show and their returns to RPN, which using the Channel 9 frequency previously held by the show second broadcaster (and Student Canteen original broadcaster), ABS-CBN, from 1958 to 1969.